FillyPhan/Eyes/README.md

 This is a project I have been working on as an assignment for my MIT boot camp for JS

 # Description
 This program tracks the movement of your mouse with the eyes on screen.
+It does not yet work on mobile.

 # Usage
 Currently made for desktop only.
 To use, just drag index.html file to your browser tab.
 Make sure all files are in the same folder.